What is IRR?

 Although IRR is often referred to as the ROI of a project, it should tell you why ROI isn't the same as IRR: people use it differently.

-Put another way, the mathematical definition of IRR is precise and that of ROI is not.
+Put another way, IRR's mathematical definition is precise and ROI's is not.

 What is XIRR?